• Skip to primary navigation

 Is this an Authentic Irish Beef Stew Recipe?

-I often wonder if the stew I make is authentic.
-When I visited Ireland, I discovered that my fears were unfounded.
+I often wondered if the stew I make is authentic.
+When I visited Dublin, Ireland a few years ago, I discovered that my fears were unfounded.
 I ate several types of stew in Dublin, and they tasted similar to this recipe.
 Whew!

 The tarragon is what gives it the distinctive Irish Stew taste.
 My favorite stew in Dublin was at The Hairy Lemon.
 It was served with brown bread, a dense, slightly sweet bread, and an excellent accompaniment to the meal.
 The creamy Irish butter was perfect on the brown bread.